Decision matrix examples: 7 steps to build yours fast

 Team brainstorming session

-Sometimes the best way to make a decision is to host a good old fashioned team brainstorm.
+Sometimes the best way to make a decision is through group decision-making, like a good old-fashioned team brainstorm.
 Hold a whiteboard brainstorming session or share ideas in a project management tool.

 Making quick decisions is an important part of good project planning and project management.
 Whether you use a decision matrix to make a complex decision or a simple one, these tools can help you consider different factors and make the best decision for your team.